Interdisciplinary Studies (INTR)

 Credit arranged

-INTR 401 Career and Leadership Development (2 credits)
+INTR 4010 Career and Leadership Development (1 credit)

-Provides students with information, resources and tools to help them explore careers, set goals, and make informed educational and career choices.
-Students will enhance their leadership skills, explore abilities, interests, and values in preparation to excel in the post-graduation world.
-A main focus of the class will be identifying and assessing strengths, direct and transferable skills students possess, and how to market and effectively communicate the value such skills bring to an organization, graduate program or employer post-graduation.
+Provides students with information, resources, and tools to help them explore careers, set goals, and make informed educational and career choices.
+Students will enhance their leadership skills and explore abilities, interests, and values in preparation to excel in the post-graduation world.
+A main focus of the class will be identifying and assessing strengths--direct and transferable skills students possess--and marketing and effectively communicating the value such skills bring to an organization, graduate program, or employer post-graduation.
 Senior experience seminar for students in general studies and interdisciplinary studies.
+Typically Offered: Fall and Spring.

 Prereqs: Junior standing or higher